What is the full form of DVT?

 - Sitting for a prolonged time, like travelling or driving for long periods, or a watchman’s work.

-It happens when the blood clot breaks off and its fragments begin to circulate in the bloodstream, and a blood vessel that carries blood to the lung blocks one of the fragments.
+It happens when the blood clot breaks off, its fragments begin to circulate in the bloodstream, and a blood vessel carrying blood to the lung blocks one of the fragments.

 In extreme cases of DVT, it happens.
-In this condition, the pressure in the vein becomes quite high because of the blood clot, which appears to obstruct blood in the arteries and therefore limits the supply of oxygen to the affected region.
+In this condition, the pressure in the vein becomes relatively high because of the blood clot, which obstructs blood in the arteries and limits the oxygen supply to the affected region.
 Typically, it is painful and can trigger skin ulcers & gangrene.

 Prevention of DVT